Akshayvh94/VSTS-DevOps-Labs/sonarqube/readme.md

       <img src="images/code_edit.png">

-4. Commit the changes and go to **Build** to see the CI build in-progress.
+5. Save and commit the changes.

-5. Once the build is completed, you will see the Quality Gate **failing** in the build summary.
+6. Once the CI build is completed, you will see the Quality Gate **failing** in the build summary.

    <img src="images/build_summary_bug_fix.png">

-6. Go to sonarqube portal.
+7. Go to SonarQube portal.
 You will see the bug count is **0** and fixed now.

    <img src="images/bug_fix_sonar_portal.png">

-We see the Quality Gate is failing after code change as there is no code coverage available for the new code that we added to fix the bug.
+We see the Quality Gate is failing after the code change as there is no unit tests created for the new code that we added to fix the bug.

-This is how we analyse the code for every build and continuously improve the code quality to ship quality products.

 ## Summary

-With **Visual Studio Team Services** and **SonarQube** you can easily schedule the execution of analysis and provide a shared vision of code quality for developers, tech leads, managers and executives, also to act as a toll gate for application promotion or release.
+With **Visual Studio Team Services** and **SonarQube** you can easily manage code quality.

 ## Feedback